M3MAD-Bench: Multi-Dimensional Evaluation of Multi-Agent Debate Across Domains and Modalities: Related Work

 \textbf{Multi-Agent Debate Benchmark.} Despite growing interest in MAD, the field still lacks a standardized evaluation protocol.
 Existing studies \citep{debate1,debate2} typically evaluate ad-hoc subsets of reasoning tasks (e.g., MATH, MMLU) under inconsistent hyperparameter settings (e.g., agent number, temperature), hindering reproducible comparison across debate frameworks.
 Although recent benchmarks attempt to standardize multi-agent evaluation, they fail to capture debate-specific dynamics.
 General benchmarks such as MASLab \citep{maslab} and MultiAgentBench \citep{zhu2025multiagentbench} are largely limited to text-only reasoning or execution tasks, and rely on limited metrics, typically accuracy and token consumption, overlooking other critical aspects, such as inference latency.
-M3MAD-Bench addresses these limitations by a unified benchmark tailored to MAD, extending evaluation to multimodal scenarios and reporting trade-offs across a comprehensive set of efficiency metrics.
+M3MAD-Bench addresses these limitations by a unified benchmark tailored to MAD.